“The Katz Motel” is the wonderful pilot episode of horror comedy for kids, Courage The Cowardly Dog.

 Courage The Cowardly Dog

-Courage, of course, is ironically named.
 He can talk, but only to the audience.
-He can’t talk to the other characters in the storyworld.
+He can’t talk to the other characters in the setting.
 In order to communicate with them — usually at the climax where the baddie is about to ruin everything — he has the ability to transmogrify into the baddie he is trying to describe.
 This is visually very effective comedy.

 Another trick which allows Courage to succeed against evil so effectively: He is able to produce all manner of items from nowhere (from a pocket?).
 He is able to run off screen for a second and come back with a cannon, as he does in this episode.